-Delta-8 THC has been a sensation in the US.
+Delta-8 THC has been a sensation in the country.
 Its popularity soared throughout 2020 and many believed its reign of euphoric bliss would continue into 2021 and beyond.
-Unfortunately, the federal government and its band of DEA party-poopers are swooping in to ruin all the fun.
+However, the federal government and the DEA are swooping in to ruin all the fun.

 In April, alone, several U.S. states either restricted or banned delta-8 THC, sparking outcry from users, companies, manufacturers, and vendors within the cannabis industry.

 So, why are U.S. states banning delta-8 THC?
 Which ones have already banned it?
 What have the federal government and the DEA got to do with this?

 Where is delta-8 THC legal?

 Delta-8-THC’s reign of blissful euphoria in the U.S. could be coming to an end — 18 states have already restricted or banned it, while 4 others are reviewing its legality.

 Delta-8 is stuck in a legal grey area.
 The 2018 Farm Bill legalized all hemp and hemp compounds but the DEA still believes it’s a controlled substance.